j4ym0/pigenie/README.md

 https://energenie4u.co.uk/

 ---
+Please Note MIHO006 data will be submitted to my private server and stored.
+I am using this data for analasys and debuging.
+No personal info is stored like you IP
+If you wish to opt out edit api.py and set
+-telemetry = false
+---

 This is a starting point for me to use energy smarter.
 Using energy generated in a smarter and more efficient way.